i-a-n/mac-setup/screenshot-downscaling/README.md

-# Screenshot Downscaling
+#🗜 Screenshot Downscaling
-This takes mimicks the OSX screenshot tool, but then saves a 1/2 resolution version, so you don't end up with HUGE retina-scale screenshots.
+This mimics the native Mac screenshot tool, but then saves a ½-resolution version, so you don’t end up with _huge_ retina-scale screenshots.

 ## Instructions
 #### Create service